bitnami/charts/bitnami/fluentd/README.md

 <!--- app-name: Fluentd -->

-# Bitnami package for Fluentd
+# Bitnami Secure Images Helm chart for Fluentd

 Fluentd collects events from various data sources and writes them to files, RDBMS, NoSQL, IaaS, SaaS, Hadoop and so on.